 (2) English transliteration of her name from the Koine Greek is actually Mariam, not Mary.
 (1)

-(3) Bondservant – One who is willingly in a permanent relationship of service to another.
+(3) Bondservant (Doulos) – one who is willingly in a permanent relationship of service to another.
 The will of the servant being completely consumed in the will of the master.

-(6) The term “Son of Man” is both a claim to being born a human from the lineage of the first Adam, with the authority of Adam before the fall, and a reference to divinity.
+(6) The term “Son of Man” is both a claim to being born a human from the lineage of the first Adam, with the authority of Adam before the fall and a reference to divinity.
 I believe Jesus had a plan to reveal His full identity, but not at the beginning of His ministry.
 He chose “Son of Man” because it seems rather innocuous being a human.
-However, those that knew the scriptures would realize that “Son of Man” was a reference to an Old Testament title.
+However, those who knew the scriptures realized that “Son of Man” was a reference to an Old Testament title.
 In the book of Daniel, the Son of Man is an exalted figure who comes with the “clouds of heaven,” has authority and power over all creation, eternally reigns over His kingdom, and is worshiped by every person on earth.
 (Daniel 7:13,14) That is, He is very God of God!
 When the chief priests asked Him, “Are you the Messiah, the Son of the Blessed One?”
 Jesus answered, “I am; and you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven” (Matt.
 26:64).
 When the high priest heard this response, he tore his clothes and declared that Jesus had committed blasphemy.
-Jesus was subsequently executed because, according to His claims, He was making Himself equal with God (John 5:18).
+According to His claims, he was subsequently executed because He made Himself equal with God (John 5:18).

-(8) Furthermore, if the wise men had visited during the birth of Jesus and given their gifts of Gold, Frankincense, and Myrrh to Joseph and Mary they would have been able to afford a lamb for the burnt offering portion of Mary’s purification ceremony which took place 40 days after the birth of Jesus (Leviticus 12:1-5).
-Consequently, they would have violated the Law of Purification when presenting sacrifices of a pair of doves or two young pigeons which was allowed for the poor but not for those that could afford a lamb (Luke 2:22-24.
+(7) Furthermore, if the wise men had visited during the birth of Jesus and given their gifts of Gold, Frankincense, and Myrrh to Joseph and Mary, they would have been able to afford a lamb for the burnt offering portion of Mary’s purification ceremony which took place 40 days after the birth of Jesus (Leviticus 12:1-5).
+Consequently, they would have violated the Law of Purification when presenting sacrifices of a pair of doves or two young pigeons, which was allowed for the poor but not for those that could afford a lamb (Luke 2:22-24.
 Leviticus 12:6-8).

 Now when the time came for their purification according to the law of Moses, Joseph and Mary brought Jesus up to Jerusalem to present him to the Lord (just as it is written in the law of the Lord, “Every firstborn male will be set apart to the Lord”), and to offer a sacrifice according to what is specified in the law of the Lord, a pair of doves or two young pigeons.
 (Luke 2:22–24 NET)